Today’s Hours:

 The library offers three full-size Blu-ray/DVD players (DVD regions 1-7, Blu-ray region A) for film screenings.
 One is located in study room 403 (14 seats, LCD screen), one is located in study room 108B (8 seats, LCD screen), and one is available for checkout at the circulation desk and can be used in any Terrell study room that contains an LCD screen.

-Additional external DVD/Blu-ray drives (DVD region 1, Blu-ray region A) and laptops can be checked out at the circulation desk.
+Additional external DVD/Blu-ray drives (DVD region 1, Blu-ray region A, DVD region 2) and laptops can be checked out at the circulation desk.

 A full list of bookable group study rooms that allows you to filter by the availability of screens and other equipment is available on the website.